Klank93/otMapGenPublic/README.md

 print(ANSICOLORS('%{redbg}hello%{reset}'))\
 print(ANSICOLORS('%{bright red underline}hello'))

-- the ability to erase the generated map area (actually a way to restart the process in running TFS)
 - add more generation scripts
 - ensure OOP MapSaver works
 - more optimization
-- more functionalities like for example creating small architectures
+- more functionalities like for example creating small architecture
 - isles generation
 - whole mountains generation with caves/tunnels
-- multi-floor map generation
 - saving map does not work, when generation script is written to be run "without-tfs-freeze" way - saves the map before any item is being created.
 - remove many unnecessary prints from the code